 Burnley FC

-The Clarets’ first recorded usage of a crest was on 17 December 1887, when the club wore the Royal Arms on the shirt.
-The Prince of Wales, Prince Albert Victor, had visited Turf Moor in October 1886 when Burnley was playing Bolton Wanderers — the first visit to a professional football ground by a member of the Royal Family.
-Afterward, the team received a set of white jerseys, featuring a blue sash and embellished with the Royal Arms, to commemorate the visit.
-The team would regularly wear the royal crest until 1895 when it disappeared from the shirts.
+The Clarets' first recorded usage of a crest was on 17 December 1887, when the club wore the Royal Arms on the shirt.
+The Prince of Wales, Prince Albert Victor, had visited Turf Moor in October 1886 when Burnley were playing Bolton Wanderers — the first visit to a professional football ground by a member of the Royal Family.
+Afterwards, the team received a set of white jerseys, featuring a blue sash and embellished with the Royal Arms, to commemorate the visit.
+The team would regularly wear the royal crest until 1895, when it disappeared from the shirts.